stef-timmermans/YeastLume/README.md

 ./scripts/cellpose_setup.sh
 ```

 2. Segment using Cellpose on the evaluation images.
+Images will be stored in [`segmentation/masks/`](./segmentation/masks).

 ```shell
 sbatch scripts/jobs/cellpose_isolated_job.sh
 ```

+*In the event of failure, a smaller test job can be run via `sbatch scripts/jobs/cellpose_debug_isolated_job.sh`.
+This script is the same as `cellpose_isolated_job.sh`, except it omits the actual Python call to run the model, and with much lighter GPU[-hour] usage.*

 ---